Depending on your ILP school, you may not even have an end of year performance … but if you do here are a few ideas.

 The options here are endless.
-Cowboys and Indians, the 4 seasons, fairy tales, the carnival or circus, the zoo, the mini Olympics, Dr. Seuss, Harry Potter, holidays (Christmas, Easter, Halloween, etc).
+Cowboys and Indians, the 4 seasons, fairy tales, the carnival or circus, the zoo, the mini Olympics, Pirates, anything Dr. Seuss, holidays (Christmas, Easter, Halloween, etc).

 While I was living in China, we had our younger kids do a performance with the theme Under The Sea.
 Each class put on a little skit and sang a song to create a whole “play”.
 My class dressed as sailors and sang “Yellow Submarine” by the Beatles and another class dressed as fish and sang “Under the Sea” from the Little Mermaid.
 It was precious.

 This is huge.
 This is why there is an end of year performance in the first place, right?
 Parents are coming to hear how much their child has improved over the semester.
 Try to make sure each child get equal “stage time” so they can show off their English skills.
 You might have some kids even say a line.
 We recommend keeping it really basic and practicing again and again.
 Even the best English speaking kids may get stage fright and forget their lines, so keep it super simple.

 The kids love to sing especially if there’s a simple little dance for the kids to perform.
 It also makes the whole performance better because singing is way more fun than just talking.

 As cute as it would be for your kids to perform all of the Sound Of Music, you’ll need to condense it pretty heavily.
 You could find a condensed kid’s script to use online, or you could work together as a group and write a simple outline of the plot.